brandon-lind/kaky/README.md

 # KAKY

 A super simple chore invoicing app for (Ka)yla &amp; (Ky)le.
-This app is a way to teach my kids how to code and to keep track of chores and payment.
+This app is a way to teach my kids how to code and to keep track of chores and payments.

 ## Prerequisites